-This investment insight explores a more refined method of managing and mitigating loss.
+This investment insight for the high-net-worth investor explores a more refined method of managing and mitigating loss.

 - What is drawdown and why is it a better approach to managing and mitigating loss?